110 Compliance Statistics to Know for 2025

 Many organizations have begun to automate aspects of their compliance strategy.
 Find out what practices are becoming the norm within the risk and compliance industry below.

-25. In a Navex Global Survey, a significantly greater share of risk and compliance professionals described their programs as mature – managing or optimizing – in 2023 than in 2022.
-More than half (53%) said their organization was on the mature side of the spectrum, compared to 38% in 2022.
+25. In a Navex Global Survey, 50% of risk and compliance professionals described their programs as mature – managing or optimizing – in 2024.
+The other half place themselves in the bottom 3 maturity tiers.
 (Navex Global's 2023 Definitive Risk & Compliance Benchmark Report)

 26. 6% of risk and compliance professionals described their program as underdeveloped, or the least mature.
 (Navex Global's 2023 Definitive Risk & Compliance Benchmark Report)